Literal — AI Hero

 The World's Largest Christian Institution Has Formally Prepared for Alien Contact

-The head of the Vatican Observatory has said publicly he would baptize an alien if it asked.
-This wasn't a joke or a slip.
-It's part of a formal, published theological position that the Catholic Church has quietly developed for extraterrestrial contact that hasn't happened yet.
+The director of the Vatican Observatory has said, in print, that he'd baptize an extraterrestrial if it asked.
+This is not a joke or a gaffe.
+It's a formally published theological position from a credentialed MIT-trained planetary scientist running the Church's official scientific body.
+The Catholic Church has prepared a doctrinal answer for alien contact before science has confirmed aliens exist.

 Funes's 2008 statement appeared in L'Osservatore Romano - the Vatican's official newspaper - making it as close to an official institutional position as anything short of a papal encyclical.